meaniebeanie22/meaniebeanie22.github.io/chapters/the-old-sea-dog-at-the-admiral-benbow.md

 and bacon and eggs is what I want, and that head up there for to watch ships off.
 What you mought call me?
 You mought call me captain.
-Oh, I see what you’re at--there”; and he threw down three or four gold pieces on the threshold.
-“You can tell me when I’ve worked through that,” says he, looking as fierce as a commander.
+Oh, I see what you’re at--there”; and he threw down three or four gold pieces on the threshold. [:“You can tell me when I’ve worked through that,”](#captainunderpays) says he, looking as fierce as a commander.

-And indeed bad as his clothes were and coarsely as he spoke, he had none of the appearance of a man who sailed before the mast, but seemed like a mate or skipper accustomed to be obeyed or to strike.
-The man who came with the barrow told us the mail had set him down the morning before at the Royal George, that he had inquired what inns there were along the coast, and hearing ours well spoken of, I suppose, and described as
+And indeed bad as his clothes were and coarsely as he spoke, he had none of the appearance of a man who sailed before the mast, [:but seemed like a mate or skipper accustomed to be obeyed or to strike.](#captainisamate] The man who came with the barrow told us the mail had set him down the morning before at the Royal George, that he had inquired what inns there were along the coast, and hearing ours well spoken of, I suppose, and described as